 The human brain is made up of approximately one hundred billion neurons, forming complex neural networks and thereby controlling mind and behavior.
 But how does the brain develop and work properly?
 Answering this question is not only a critical issue for the life sciences but is also vital to society, for which an increase in neurodevelopmental disorders has become a major public health concern.
 Thus, overall, our group aims to elucidate the molecular mechanisms underlying brain development and its disorders.
 We identify genes related to neuronal, synaptic, and circuit development via a neuroinformatics perspective in the mouse cerebellar cortical circuit, and furthermore analyze their function by employing a multidisciplinary approach from the molecular to behavioral level.

-The article on essential tremor-like behavior in small GTPase Arf4/5 KO mice (the result of a collaboration with Dr. Sadakata, Gunma Univesity) was published in Journal of Neuroscience.
+The article on essential tremor-like behavior in small GTPase Arf4/5 KO mice (results of collaboration with Dr. Sadakata at Gunma Univ.) was published in Journal of Neuroscience.

-The article on impaired rubber tail illusion in CAPS2 KO mice (the result of a collaboration with Dr. Wada, Research Institute of National Rehabilitation Center for Persons with Disabilities) was published in Scientific Reports.
+The article on impaired rubber tail illusion in CAPS2 KO mice (results of collaboration with Dr. Wada at Research Institute of National Rehabilitation Center for Persons with Disabilities) was published in Scientific Reports.